Le1nism/OF/README.md

 ## Building vehicle images and dashboard:

-Use `make all` to build the producer and consumer docker images.
+Use `make all` to build the producer and consumer docker images:

+    make all

 ### Launching: